Lillinator/discourse-group-sidebar-menus/README.md

 ### Testing & Organization

-* **Use test accounts** to verify menu visibility for different group combinations.
+* **Use test accounts** to verify correct access for different group combinations.
-* Keep track of your menu configurations to avoid confusion as complexity grows.
+* Keep track of your menu configurations to avoid confusion as complexity grows; access matrix or similar documentation is recommended for large organizations with many groups.

 ### Security Considerations